nagonch/non_negative_matrix_factorization/README.md

 # ml_homework1

-Usage:

-`pip install -r requirements.txt`
+Install dependencies:`pip install -r requirements.txt`

 To run the estimation of the methods:
 `bash runme.sh`